 A list of how the partnership will benefit the mall and activate the space to draw in more shoppers

-Orphans of the Storm makes good on its promise to breathe life into the retail space by bringing in volunteer holiday carolers to perform in the store.
+Orphans of the Storm makes good on its promise to breathe life into the retail spaces by bringing in volunteer holiday carolers to perform in the stores.
 The shelter has also offered "Ask the Vet" days where shoppers could consult with a partner veterinarian—a great way to highlight the shelter's role as a community resource!